 - unlike Tabula, it can also detect attachments within a PDF document and can extract information from them as well;

-- finally, the installation process of ByteScout PDF tool is extremely easy as compared to tabula.
+- finally, the installation process of the ByteScout PDF tool is extremely easy as compared to tabula.

 PDF Multitool main features